CharlesXu/TensorSludge/README.md

     * Allocate and write command buffers
 * Matrices:
     * Allow read/write, are created uninitialized..?
+    * Represented only as their linear row-major data, without size metadata.
+This is done so that operations like vkCmdFillBuffer can be used to clear only the data and now the rows/columns.
+Size metadata must be passed into compute shaders by uniforms or push constants.

 So on pass creation, we:
 * Create descriptor pool with exactly as many descriptor sets we need